Original Issuance Date: July 1, 2015

 Definitions specific to this policy:

-Incumbent employee, as referred to in this Policy, means any employee with permanent status holding a classified FLSA exempt position on June 30, 2015.
+Incumbent employee: As referred to in this policy, any employee with permanent status holding a FLSA exempt university staff position.

 A. Eligibility for Voluntary Reassignment

-Project employees, rehired annuitants, and temporary university staff are not eligible to have their positions voluntarily reassigned to either an academic staff or limited appointment position.
+Project employees, rehired annuitants, and temporary university staff are not eligible to have their positions voluntarily reassigned to an academic staff position.

 B. Voluntary Reassignment Process

-Each incumbent employee must receive all necessary information from the employing UW institution in order to be fully educated on all potential ramifications of choosing to have the position voluntarily reassigned to an academic staff or limited appointment position.
+Each incumbent employee must receive all necessary information from the employing UW institution in order to be fully educated on all potential ramifications of choosing to have the position voluntarily reassigned to an academic staff position.
 The information given to each affected employee must include at a minimum: